ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 binary categories.

-When it is not feasible to trace a sex or gender variable back to its source, either because we are many levels steps removed from the original data or because there is a lack of public documentation about a data source, **we should assume that it is a non-differentiated sex/gender measure,** unless there are clear signs of effort to construct a valid sex/gender measure.
+When it is not feasible to trace a sex or gender variable back to its source, either because we are many steps removed from the original data or because there is a lack of public documentation about a data source, **we should assume that it is a non-differentiated sex/gender measure,** unless there are clear signs of effort to construct a valid sex/gender measure.